beaussan/2020-2021-master-projects/pages/object-recognition/index.md

  So we went on the documentation (https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) and we started to read the different tutorials offered.
  Preferring interactive tutorials, we turned to youtube and a learning tutorial offered by freecodecamp.
- What we learned:
+ #### What we learned:
- .
-The basics of opencv
+ - The basics of opencv
- .
-Drawing in a frame
+ - Drawing in a frame
- .
-Detecting faces thanks to Haar Cascade
+ - Detecting faces thanks to Haar Cascade
- .
-Manipulate the different image transformers (blur, change the scale, draw contours...)
+ - Manipulate the different image transformers (blur, change the scale, draw contours...)
- .
-Plot a picture with its pixel density curves
+- Plot a picture with its pixel density curves
- The difficulties:
+ #### The difficulties:
- .
-Geometry
+ - Geometry
- .
-Physics related to image processing
+ - Physics related to image processing
  ## 3.Detect Character in Video with Opencv:
  After having seen a new video on the subject, we decide to download a royalty-free film.
  So we recorded locally several faces of characters from this film on a sequence and tried to put a name on a face thanks to Opencv HaarCascade and the algo LBPHFaceRecognizer.
- What we learned:
+ #### What we learned:
- .
-Cutting a film
+ - Cutting a film
- .
-Using a face detection algorithm
+ - Using a face detection algorithm
- .
-Training a model
+ - Training a model
- .
-Save a model
+ - Save a model
- Difficulties:
+ #### Difficulties:
- .Understanding the method
+ - Understanding the method
- .Understanding how labels work to put the right name on the right face
+ - Understanding how labels work to put the right name on the right face
  ## 4. Detect If people wearing a mask or not:
  Mask wear detection here is what we tried to do for this project. we downloaded two dataset of about 400 photos with masked and unmasked people and tried to train a mask recognition model.
  The results remain bad for the moment, we don't master Opencv enough to optimize the photos processing and to modify the hyperparameters of the model.
- What we learned:
+ #### What we learned:
- .
-To better manipulate the images
+ - To better manipulate the images
- .
-Manipulating image colours
+ - Manipulating image colours
- Difficulties:
+ #### Difficulties:
- .
-OpenCV is quite complicated
+ - OpenCV is quite complicated
- .
-New and complicated things have a good start.
+ - New and complicated things have a good start.
- .
-Despite some tutorial and practical reading, deep learning and computer vision is still complicated for us.
+ - Despite some tutorial and practical reading, deep learning and computer vision is still complicated for us.